ludicroushq/light/guides/methods.md

 **Please note that methods are environment specific.
 The details documented below only apply to [server mode](/guides/server-vs-serverless#server) since serverless environment will have their own method handling**

+## THIS DOC IS INCOMPLETE.
+IT WILL BE UPDATED WHEN ROUTING IS UPDATED

 ## Introduction

 Under the hood, light uses [find-my-way](https://github.com/delvedor/find-my-way) to route in server mode. find-my-way supports the following HTTP methods: